sausajakub/logicsim/README.md

 ## Introduction

 Logic circuit simulator created in JavaScript and with the help of the Konva.js library (https://konvajs.org/).
-It is possibleb to simulate combinational and sequential circuits.
+It is possible to simulate combinational and sequential circuits.

 ## Demo